SudiptaKarmakar653/Medical-universe/README.md

-PROJECT IS MADE BY SUBHODEEP PAL .
+PROJECT IS MADE BY SUDIPTA  .
 enjoy with our project

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)